KabukiStarship/Script2/_Spec/Data/Types.md

 |   2   | STK  | Stack (vector) of homogenous types.               |
 |   3   | MTX  | Matrix (n-dimensional array) of homogenous types. |

-## Homotuples
+## Vector of Homotuples

-A Homotuple (Homogenous Tuple) is a Vector of homogeneous types of length 1, 2, 3, or 4.
+A VHT or Vector of Homotuple (Homogenous Tuple) is a packed contiguous set of 1, 2, 3, or 4 of any of the POD types 0-31.
 Homotuples are created when the Vector bits are set to zero where the number of homogenous types in the set are determined by the SW (Size Width) one is added to the SW value to store the number of vector elements.

 ***Bit Pattern***